Select a topic from the list below or scroll down to view the entire page:

 - Multiple-page documents that are served to you in photocopied form may be recopied by you in their entirety, as long as all of the pages are photocopies; that is, there are NO original documents within the attached documents.

 The Library's archival and book holdings are non-circulating, but we may be able to assist you with obtaining reproductions and other research services when you visit or send us a research query (see Contact the Archives).
-We do not permit self-service photocopying of books in FDR's personal collection.
+We do not permit self-service photocopying of books from FDR's personal collection.

 Archives Research Inquiries